trashbirdecology/luisdva.github.io/_posts/2016-08-26-Science-is-global.md

 Bastian G. noted that the usual Western, rich industrialized countries are the most frequently mentioned.
 We can make a lollipop plot of the top _n_ countries with the highest number of mentions.
 In this case it’s 30.
 {% highlight r %}
-# make sure to use the latest version from github
+# make sure to use the latest version from github, install using devtools
 library(ggalt)

 countryFreqsDF %>% top_n(30) %>%